LIFE STORY

 Involvement with Asia was an invitation to be seen as a narrow specialist in things not very important to the future of the world.

 But the Canberra existence was beginning to pall.
-Most of my colleagues in the EA 1957 entry cohort, most much older than I, had been posted abroad.
+Most of my colleagues in the EA 1957 entry cohort were much older than I and had already been posted abroad.

 I was left kicking heels in the Department’s economic aid section, helping to arrange funds for Asian projects bound to fail through corruption or to be bombed by anti-government rebels.
 Being sent to learn Chinese would at least get me out of Canberra.